TheCloudMage/terraform-aws-s3-module/README.md

   default     = "private"
 }

+variable "s3_shared_principal_list" {
+  type        = list(string)
+  description = "List of users/roles that will be granted permissions to GET, PUT, and DELETE objects from/to the provisioned S3 bucket." default     = []
+}

 variable "s3_bucket_tags" {
   type        = map
   description = "Specify any tags that should be added to the S3 bucket being provisioned."